StoDevX/AAO-React-Native/README.md

 We use a set of tools to enforce code style and find common bugs: [ESLint][eslint], [Flow][flow], [Jest][jest], and [Prettier][prettier].

-- ESLint finds and flags things that might be typos, or unintentional bugs: `npm run lint`
+- `npm run lint`: ESLint finds and flags things that might be typos, or unintentional bugs
-- Flow looks for type errors (in JS? yes!): `npm run flow`
+- `npm run flow`: Flow looks for type errors (in JS? yes!)
-- Jest runs our unit tests: `npm run test`
+- `npm run test`: Jest runs our unit tests
-- Prettier enforces a common style on the JS code, without us needing to edit anything: `npm run prettier`
+- `npm run prettier`: Prettier enforces a common style on the JS code, without us needing to edit anything

 Before you commit and push, you may wish to run those four commands.
 If you don't, TravisCI will run them for you and our StoDevX Bot will comment in the PR to let you know exactly what happened.